dylan-lang/opendylan/documentation/website/source/articles/macro-system/pattern-variables.rst

 `?{name}:macro`
         This matches any macro call.
-The substitution will be the expanded macro, without the begin…end block that normally surrounds macro expansions.
+The substitution will be the expanded macro, without the begin...end block that normally surrounds macro expansions.

-        While you can use `?:expression` and `?:body` pattern variables to match macro calls, their substitutions will include a called macro's begin…end wrapper, and `?:expression` can only match function macro calls.
+        While you can use `?:expression` and `?:body` pattern variables to match macro calls, their substitutions will include a called macro's begin...end wrapper, and `?:expression` can only match function macro calls.